The radioactive half-life (Nave, 2000) for a given radioisotope is a measure of the tendency of the nucleus to “decay” or “disintegrate”.

 Half-life Calculations using Logarithmic relations

-You can also solve worded problem to solve for half life or the amount of a sample remaining, using the below equation:
+You can also solve worded problem for half life or the amount of a sample remaining, using the below equation:

 (1/2)n = Rf